 Thanks to GUSGC’s the rigorous screening and validation software and the efforts of its Immigration Consultants, it is possible to correct the information and submit it properly.

 Growing numbers of South Africans are applying for and winning green cards to the United States, in the hopes of personal and professional development and growth.
 It is expected that this trend will continue to flourish and become even more widespread.

 GUSGC offers trustworthy guidance and support to applicants of the US Diversity Visa (DV) Lottery program.
 The organization guarantees the successful submission of application materials, both on time and in full, and strive to make the immigration process as clear, simple, and streamlined as possible.
-The combination of advanced web application systems, user-friendly interfaces and highly trained 24/7 Immigration Experts leads to a quick and streamlined process to ensure participation in the Green Card Lottery and hopefully fulfill the dreams of millions of individuals all over the world to live, work, study and even open a business in the United States of America.
+The combination of advanced web application systems, user-friendly interfaces and highly trained 24/7 Immigration Consultants leads to a quick and streamlined process to ensure participation in the Green Card Lottery and hopefully fulfill the dreams of millions of individuals all over the world to live, work, study and even open a business in the United States of America.